 6.X.2 Functional Description

-Based on the requirements and use cases in TS 22.261 [X], it is proposed to specify an Energy Brokerage Function (EBF) in 5GC to act as an intermediary between the network and authorized third parties to acquire energy related information, process the information to generate energy consumption and energy efficiency KPI, and expose energy consumption and efficiency-related data to authorized third parties.
+Based on the requirements and use cases in TS 22.261 [8], it is proposed to specify an Energy Brokerage Function (EBF) in 5GC to act as an intermediary between the network and authorized third parties to acquire energy related information, process the information to generate energy consumption and energy efficiency KPI, and expose energy consumption and efficiency-related data to authorized third parties.

+NOTE: OAM provides various counters, e.g., data volume, data packet loss, round-trip delay, N6 link usage, N9 related measurements, etc. EBF may initiate required measurement jobs in OAM to calculate Energy Efficiency as described in clause 6.X.3.1 and clause 6.X.3.3.

 The functionalities of EBF shall include:

-Collects relevant counters from OAM and uses them to generate energy efficiency related KPIs.
+Collects energy relevant counters from OAM and uses them to generate energy efficiency related KPIs.

+Collects performance relevant counters from OAM and uses them to generate performance related KPIs.